 - Helping students and alumni navigate the career search process for gainful employment;

 - Promoting understanding about the necessary competencies and skills required to qualify for immediate employment and career advancement; and

 - Encouraging students and alumni to be engaged in continual self-improvement and professional development to maintain long-standing careers in the merchandising and design fields.

-The Office of Career Services collects data on graduates to identify employment statistics through survey information collection at the time of a student’s graduation, periodic follow-ups via email or telephone, graduate visitations, and telephone calls and emails to the college.
+The Office of Career Services collects data on graduates to identify graduate outcomes through survey information collection at the time of a student's graduation, periodic follow-ups via email or telephone, graduate visitations, and telephone calls and emails to the college.
 These statistics provide a long-term measure of institutional effectiveness.
-Feedback from graduate employment is used as institutional research on the adequacy of curriculum competencies, learning outcomes, and program reviews.
+Feedback from graduate outcomes is used as institutional research on the adequacy of curriculum competencies, learning outcomes, and program reviews.
 The institution has established, as a goal, an 85% rate of graduate employment in a related field within one year of graduation.

 Actual graduate outcomes of each graduating class for the 2014–2015 academic year (July 1, 2014 to June 30, 2015) follow:

 Associate of Arts in Merchandising and Design: 88% for the September 2014 graduates; 81% for the January 2015 graduates; 87% for the May 2015 graduates; and 85% overall.